-We conducted our audit in accordance with International Standards on Auditing (ISA) and generally accepted auditing standards in Sweden.
-Our responsibilities under those standards are further described in the Auditor's Responsibilities section.
-We are independent of Kåpan pensioner försäkringsförening in accordance with professional ethics for accountants in Sweden and have otherwise fulfilled our ethical responsibilities in accordance with these requirements.
+I conducted my audit in accordance with International Standards on Auditing (ISA) and generally accepted auditing standards in Sweden.
+My responsibilities under those standards are further described in the Auditor's Responsibilities section.
+I am independent of Kåpan tjänstepensionsförening in accordance with professional ethics for accountants in Sweden and have otherwise fulfilled my ethical responsibilities in accordance with these requirements.

-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for my our opinions.
+I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinions.